privacyidea/privacyidea/doc/configuration/radiusserver_config.rst

 These RADIUS servers can be used with :ref:`RADIUS tokens <radius_token>` and in the :ref:`Passthru Policy <passthru_policy>`.

-.. note:: This is ment for outgoing RADIUS requests, not for incoming RADIUS requests!
+.. note:: This is meant for outgoing RADIUS requests, not for incoming RADIUS requests!
    To receive RADIUS requests you need to install the :ref:`privacyIDEA FreeRADIUS plugin <rlm_perl>`.